josaputra15/freighter-fighter/api_reference.md

 ## Guess/Hit Map
 2d array
-- 0 in empty spaces
+- 0 in unguessed spaces
 - 97 in missed guesses
 - 98 in hits
 - 99 in destroyed slots